ErsatzHitman/Sorting-Visualiser/README.md

 ## Overview

 Welcome to the Sorting Visualizer!
-This interactive web application allows you to visually experience three popular sorting algorithms—Merge Sort, Quick Sort, and Bubble Sort.
+This interactive web application allows you to visually experience popular sorting algorithms—Merge Sort, Quick Sort, Bubble Sort, Insertion Sort and Selection Sort.
 You can dynamically adjust the array size, customize the animation speed, and watch the algorithms in action.

 ## Features